isaaxh/TrackMateCLI/README.md

 # TrackMate - Your Ultimate Fitness Companion

 It is a comprehensive fitness app designed to be your ultimate workout companion.
+Helping you in tracking fitness goals, connecting and competing with your gym bros.

+## Motivation

 When I workout with my friend/gym coach he would give me a workout routine that I need to do for the day and he would change part of this routine every few days.
-I always forget the little changes, so I build this app to help me in my fitness journey and I added few features to increase the value the app provides.
+I always forget the little changes, so I build this app to help me in my fitness journey.
+Anyone can use this app to improve and motivate their fitness journey.

 ## Overview
 ### Key Features